Availability: Some of the features described in this article are only available in the Pro and Premium Edition.

 Deactivate Project Score for all Users

-Users need to have the Manage Project Fields, General Settings and Project Settings right to deactivate the project score.
+Users need to have the Manage Project Fields, Advanced and Project Settings right to deactivate the project score.

 If your organization does not work with project scores, you can disable this function for all of your Meisterplan users.
 Simply remove the Project Score section from your project settings.
 See the Configuring Project Settings article for details.

 If there is a project score value in a project field, the words "Project-Score Relevant" are added to the project field name:

 To remove this, delete all project score values for project fields of the Lookup field type: